close

 Signs of Condensation

-You can easily see the signs of condensation in your home and these include:
+You can easily see the signs of condensation in your home in the form of droplets of water on surfaces.
+These signs include:

 • Streaming windows